Senophyx/Discord-RPC/DOCS.md

     - join_secret (`str`) : Secret for chat invitations and ask to join button.
     - spectate_secret (`str`) : Secret for spectate button.
     - match_secret (`str`) : Secret for for spectate and join button
     - buttons (`list`) :  list of dicts for buttons on user's profile.
-You can use `discordrpc.button.Button` for more easier.
+You can use `discordrpc.Button` for more easier.

   Return : nothing.